AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly.md

 1. [Test the new credential](/help/cloud-guide/cdn/fastly-configuration.md#test-the-fastly-credentials).

-1. After you update the credential, submit {{commerce-support-ticket}} to delete the old API token.
+1. After you update the credential, submit an Adobe Commerce Support ticket to delete the old API token.

 ### Multiple Fastly accounts and assigned domains